hurchalla/modular_arithmetic/README.md

 ## TODO

+Determine whether users of this library can safely use uint128_t with gcc versions between 5.1 and 11.
+See https://gcc.gnu.org/bugzilla/show_bug.cgi?id=98474
-Set up continuous integration (Travis or GitHub actions) Document the project.
+Set up continuous integration (Travis or GitHub actions).
+Document the project.
 Compare performance of impl_modular_multiplication_prereduced_inputs(uint64_t, uint64_t, uint64_t) with internal __uint128_t, to the template function version.
 Add the following options/target_compile_definitions to CMakeLists.txt, and document here: